SkypLabs/faker-wifi-essid/docs/installation.rst

 Faker Wi-Fi ESSID is packaged with `Setuptools`_.

 The default Git branch is `develop`.
-To install the latest stable version, you need to clone the `master` branch.
+To install the latest stable version, you need to clone the `main` branch.

 ::

-    git clone -b master git@github.com:SkypLabs/faker-wifi-essid.git
+    git clone -b main git@github.com:SkypLabs/faker-wifi-essid.git
     cd faker-wifi-essid
     python3 setup.py install